mcgill-robotics/ros-dcdc-nuc/README.md

 ./drivers/dcdc-nuc/install
 ```

-## Dependancies
+## Dependencies

-This package require `libusb-dev` to build.
+This package requires `libusb-dev` to build.
 You can get it by running on:

 ```bash
 sudo apt-get install libusb-dev